 - Earthly Star should generally be used as often as possible because it is a significant source of damage.
 It will be the cornerstone of your healing, and you will plan other heals around it.
 You should usually default to placing it as soon as it comes off cooldown.
 As you become more familiar with the encounter, you can adjust the timing to get more value from the healing and damage.

-- Collective Unconscious instantly applies a 10% damage mitigation buff and a 15-second, 100 potency HoT to party members within 8y of you.
-It can be channeled for up to 18 seconds, maintaining the mitigation and continuously refreshing the HoT back to 15 seconds.
+- Collective Unconscious instantly applies a 10% damage mitigation buff to party members within 30y with a base duration of 5 seconds.
+It also applies a 15-second, 100 potency HoT to party members within 8y of you.
+It can be channeled for up to 18 seconds, continuously refreshing the mitigation back to 5 seconds and the HoT back to 15 seconds for allies within their respective ranges.
 Channeling prevents you from doing anything else, so you should avoid channeling it except during downtime.
-Just weave it like any other oGCD, and the mitigation will still last several seconds.
+Most of the time, it should be quickly weaved between casts like any other oGCD ability.

 - Macrocosmos is a non-standard spell that has a cooldown, despite being